Ecommerce merchandising is changing.

-While retailers in the early 2000’s were focused solely on bringing offline merchandising principles online, top e-commerce brands today are blending those original principles with customer data and artificial intelligence to enhance user experiences.
-They’re learning intent based on user actions, optimizing their product rankings with machine learning, and personalizing their websites at the user level.
+Retailers in the early 2000’s were focused solely on bringing offline merchandising principles online, a trend that accelerated thanks to the pandemic.
+Today, top ecommerce brands are moving beyond traditional practices to create truly omnichannel user experiences.
+Retailers are analyzing data based on user actions, optimizing product rankings with machine learning, and personalizing their websites at the user level.

-This article details nearly every updated eCommerce merchandising strategy used today — from optimizing product pages to using data to personalize user experiences — so you can ensure your website is ready for the shift.
+This article will highlight and explain the most important ecommerce merchandising strategies used today — from optimizing product pages to using data to personalize user experiences — so you can ensure your website is ready for the shift.

-Great online merchandising isn’t only about displaying products enticingly — it’s also about optimizing your path to purchase no matter where users enter your website or where they are in the path.
-It’s about getting users to products they’re looking for (or products most likely to drive a desired business metric) as quickly as possible.
-It’s about connecting users with your brand and giving them a great experience.
+But great online merchandising isn’t only about displaying products enticingly — it’s also about optimizing your path to purchase no matter where users enter your website or where they are in that path.

 Every strategy we discuss here will be centered around those goals.